-2. a.
+- 2. a.
 What must an object have to create a gravitational field?
-Mass b.
+Mass - b.
 What must an object have to create an electric field?
-Charge b.
-What types of objects are affected by an electric field, and what effect(s) does the field have on them?
+Charge - 3. a.
+What types of objects are affected by a gravitational field, and what effect(s) does the field have on them?